freenas/freenas-docs/userguide/network.rst

 #ifdef freenas
-.. note:: If interfaces are installed but do not appear in the "Physical NICs" list, check that a FreeBSD driver for the interface exists
+.. note:: If interfaces are installed but do not appear in the :guilabel:`Physical NICs` list, check that a FreeBSD driver for the interface exists
    `here
    <http://www.freebsd.org/releases/10.3R/hardware.html#ETHERNET>`_.
 #endif freenas

-To create a link aggregation, select the desired "Protocol Type", highlight the interfaces to associate with the lagg device, and click the "OK" button.
+To create a link aggregation, select the desired :guilabel:`Protocol Type`, highlight the interfaces to associate with the lagg device, and click the :guilabel:`OK` button.

-Once the lagg device has been created, click its entry to enable its "Edit", "Delete", and "Edit Members" buttons.
+Once the lagg device has been created, click its entry to enable its :guilabel:`Edit`, :guilabel:`Delete`, and :guilabel:`Edit Members` buttons.

-Clicking the "Edit" button for a lagg opens the configuration screen shown in
+Clicking the :guilabel:`Edit` button for a lagg opens the configuration screen shown in
 :numref:`Figure %s <lagg_edit_fig>`.
 :numref:`Table %s <lagg_opts_tab>`
 describes the options in this screen.